spcourse/website/index.md

 - Scientific Programming 2 (3 EC, not graded but pass/fail).
 - Data Processing (6 EC, graded).

 You can follow each course at different paces to fit your schedule.
-You don't have to follow the entire track, you can also follow a single course.
+You don't have to follow the entire Scientific Programming track, you can also follow a single course.
 If you already have some programming experience and would like to skip the first (two) course(s), please contact us.

 Course specific information can be found further down.